microsoft/fluentui/rfcs/convergence/authoring-stories.md

 **Proposal:**

+> **NOTE:** we still need to manually provide `argTypes` until all vNext packages including react-components will be migrated to new DX.
+See [#18514](https://github.com/microsoft/fluentui/issues/18514)

 - this is not necessary as storybook generates all those controls automatically from TS metadata (Props interface)
 - `argTypes` can be used for use cases when: